MacLemon/CongressChecklist/README.md

 - Charger for Laptop
 	- Mac: Small Duck-head and long (Schuko Plug) cord
 	- Mac: MagSafe to MagSafe 2 Adapter
+- Plug adaptor from your country of origin to Schuko[6]
 - 3* or 5* Extension (230V≈ @50Hz) with Schuko Plug (and optional switch)
 - Simple extension cord (230V @50Hz, Schuko Plug)
 - USB Sticks